Shannon-Yang/SYMoyaNetwork/Carthage/Checkouts/Alamofire/Documentation/AdvancedUsage.md

 ```

 ### Adding a `ServerTrustManager`

+> For projects deploying to iOS 14, tvOS 14, watchOS 7, or macOS 11 or later, [Apple now provides built in pinning capabilities](https://developer.apple.com/news/?id=g9ejcf8y) configurable in your app's Info.plist.
+Please use that capability before implementing your own using Alamofire.

 Alamofire’s `ServerTrustManager` class encapsulates mappings between domains and instances of `ServerTrustEvaluating`-conforming types, which provide the ability to customize a `Session`’s handling of TLS security.
 This includes the use of certificate and public key pinning as well as certificate revocation checking.
 For more information, see the section about the `ServerTrustManager` and `ServerTrustEvaluating`.
 Initializing a `ServerTrustManger` is as simple as providing a mapping between the domain and the type of evaluation to be performed:

 ```swift